f13rce/ConnectivityASCIIWorldmap/README.md

 # Requirements

-Currently, this version requires Python3 and a Linux distro (or WSL) since os.system() is called a few times.
-Is still room for improvement.
+Currently, this version requires Python3 and a Linux distro (or WSL) since os.system() is called to fetch the width of the terminal.

+# Comments

+In this script there's a link to https://f13rce.net/ip.php to fetch the external IP address in case you were using a local IP.
+You can change this to any other web page.
+Copy over the ip.php file that only returns the page requester's IP to your web server and change the URL in the script.